pubudu-priyanaga/Secure_Email_Client/README.md

 4. Run `./server.sh` to start mail client server.
 5. Access the url showed by Django (by default it is `http://127.0.0.1:8000/`) via browser in your desktop.
 6. On login page select `Google Gmail` for the `Imap Server`.
 7. Login to the mail client using your Gmail account.
-To setup IMAP access on Gmail and turn on Less Secure Apps see articles on **Notes to Setup Gmail Account** below.